 So I preach again that let us love human beings.
 Let us forget religion, caste, national boundaries, colour or sex.
 Let us live together.
 Let us live and let others live.

 I agree we can not achieve all this due to ego, greed, jealousy, hatred, and pride.
 How can these emotions be utilized for the unity of humanity?
-Scientists should find methods to remove such DNA or RNA to maintain peace in the society.
+Scientists should find methods to remove such DNA or RNA to maintain peace in society.

 Facts from History - Received by mail from a friend.